arezamoosavi/alimo.github.io/index.md

 ### [Databases scripts](https://github.com/arezamoosavi/client-side-datasources)

 **Detail:** Hands on Mysql, Mongodb, Postgres, MSSQL using python and jupyter.
-All process is developed and deployed using docker.
+All services are built and deployed using docker.

 **Tools:** Mysql, Mongodb, Postgres, MSSQL, Docker